 Fortunately, after working with thousands of students, I’ve discovered a new method that is much, much easier, not to mention faster, and I’m going to outline the entire process for you here.

-How to Start a Blog the Right Way (the New Method)
+How to Start a Blog and Make Money (the New Method)

 The driving principle behind this new method for how to start a blog is simple: